-Domain 9: Capabilities in Practice (CiPs) (the high-level outcomes of training) These tasks are the high-level outcomes of the curriculum and grouping these together describe the role.
+Domain 9: Capabilities in Practice (the high-level outcomes of training)

+These tasks are the high-level outcomes of the curriculum and grouping these together describe the role.

 To perform a high-level clinical task as a specialist surgeon requires trainees to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
 In addition, a specialist surgeon will need to have acquired the generic skills, behaviours and values shared by all clinicians and team members order to perform the task safely and well.
-A capability is a set of skills that can be developed through training from novice to specialist and, therefore, these high-level clinical outcomes are known as Capabilities in Practice
+A capability is a set of skills that can be developed through training from novice to specialist and, therefore, these high-level clinical outcomes are known as Capabilities in Practice (CiPs).

-Outcome CIPs to be acheived Capabilities in Practice (CiPs) (the high-level outcomes of training) Capable of managing an outpatient clinic Capable of managing unselected urgent referrals Capable of managing on-going care of patients Capable of managing an operating list Capable of managing multi-disciplinary working
+Outcome CIPs to be achieved Capabilities in Practice (CiPs) (the high-level outcomes of training) Being capable of managing an outpatient clinic.
+Being capable of managing unselected urgent referrals.
+Being capable of managing on-going care of patients.
+Being capable of managing an operating list.
+Being capable of managing multi-disciplinary working.

-Oral Surgery Assessments Blueprint
+Oral Surgery assessments blueprint